 Leeds

 Leeds is built on a rich tradition of social innovation and continues to support and celebrate start-up companies that are working to solve society’s biggest, most urgent and challenging problems.
-The city’s pioneering work on healthcare and technology is helping more people worldwide live healthier, more productive, active and creative lives.
-Leeds is a leader in FinTech and HealthTech and has the only integrated open health data system in Britain, as well as being a home to world-leading research and development through its five universities.
+Our pioneering work on healthcare and technology is helping more people worldwide live healthier, more productive, active and creative lives.
+Leeds is a leader in FinTech and HealthTech and has the only integrated open health data system in Britain, as well as being a home to world-leading research and development through our five universities.

 Councillor James Lewis Leader of the City Council